 Let’s understand what this exactly means.

 The concept of rupee cost averaging lies in averaging out the cost at which you buy units of a mutual fund.
-The equity markets are volatile–some months they are up, some months they are down.
-Ideally, you should buy more units of a mutual fund when the markets are down and fewer when the markets are up.
-An SIP allows you to do that automatically.
+The equity markets have always been volatile reflecting the ups and downs of the economy.

-For example, let’s suppose you have a monthly SIP of ₹10,000 in an equity mutual fund.
+Suppose you have a monthly SIP of ₹10,000 in an equity mutual fund.
 When the markets are low, the fund’s NAV falls to ₹200 and you get 50 units of the fund.
-Next month, the markets rise and so does the fund’s NAV–to ₹500.
+Next month, the markets rise and so does the fund’s NAV to ₹500.
 This time, you get 20 units of the fund.